-Erie – With French contact limited to one brief meeting, very little is known for certain about the Erie except they were important, and they were there.
-The Dutch and Swedes also heard about them through their trade with the Susquehannock, but never actually met the Erie.
-All information about their social and political organization has come from early Jesuit accounts of what they had been told by the Huron.
+Erie – With French contact limited to one brief meeting, very little is known for certain about the Erie except they were important and were there.
+The Dutch and Swedes also heard about them through their trade with the Susquehannock but never met the Erie.
+All information about their social and political organization has come from early Jesuit accounts of what the Huron had told them.

-Eno – A tribe associated with the Adshusheer and Shakori in North Carolina in the 17th century, historians believe it doubtful that the Eno and the Shakori where of Siouan stock, as they seem to have differed in physique and habits from their neighbors.
+Eno – A tribe associated with the Adshusheer and Shakori in North Carolina in the 17th century, historians believe it doubtful that the Eno and the Shakori were of Siouan stock, as they seem to have differed in physique and habits from their neighbors.
 However, their alliances were all with Siouan tribes.
-Little is known of them as they disappeared from history as tribal bodies about 1720, having been incorporated with the Catawba on the south or with the Saponi and their confederates on the north, although they still retained their distinct dialect in 1743.
-The Eno and Shakori were first mentioned in 1654, when the Tuscarora tribe described them as living next to the Shakori, “a great nation ” by whom the northern advance of the Spaniards was valiantly resisted.
-The next mention of these two tribes was in 1672 stating they lived south of the Occaneechi about the headwaters of Tar and Neuse rivers.
+Little is known of them as they disappeared from history as tribal bodies about 1720, having been incorporated with the Catawba on the south or with the Saponi and their confederates on the north.
+However, they still retained their distinct dialect in 1743.
+The Eno and Shakori were first mentioned in 1654 when the Tuscarora tribe described them as living next to the Shakori, “a great nation ” by whom the northern advance of the Spaniards was valiantly resisted.
+The next mention of these two tribes was in 1672, stating they lived south of the Occaneechi near the headwaters of the Tar and Neuse rivers.
 The general locality is still indicated in the names of Eno River and Shocco Creek.
-In 1701, the Eno and Shakori confederated and the Adshusheer united with them in the same locality.
-Their village, called Adshusheer, was on Eno River, about 14 miles east of the Occaneechi village, which was near the site of present-day Hillsboro.
+In 1701, the Eno and Shakori confederated, and the Adshusheer united in the same locality.
+Their village, called Adshusheer, was on Eno River, about 14 miles east of the Occaneechi village, near present-day Hillsboro’s site.

 Eskimo – See Inuit

-Fremont – The Fremont people lived throughout Utah and adjacent areas of Idaho, Colorado and Nevada from 700 to 1300 AD.
-The culture was named for the Fremont River and its valley in which many of the first Fremont sites were discovered.
-More ...
+Fremont – The Fremont people lived throughout Utah and adjacent areas of Idaho, Colorado, and Nevada from 700 to 1300 AD.
+The culture was named for the Fremont River and its valley, where many of the first Fremont sites were discovered.